guinetn/basecamp/assets/books/security/tls.md

 # TLS - Transport Layer Security

+Replace the old SSL layer

 "Protocol" = we've agreed to do things like this Cryptographic protocol for providing secure Host-to-Host communication, ie client-server

 Can use for